Skip to content

 This unit holds the data and instructions.
 It also stores the intermediate results before these are sent to the output devices.
 It also stores the data for later use.
 The storage unit of a computer system can be divided into two categories:

-1. Primary Storage: This memory is used to store the data which is being currently executed.
+1. Primary Storage: This memory is used to store the data that is currently being executed.
 It is used for temporary storage of data.
-The data is lost, when the computer is switched off so, its volatile memory.
+The data is lost when the computer is switched off, so it’s volatile memory.
 RAM is used as primary storage memory.

 Arithmetic Logical Unit

-All the calculations are performed in ALU of the computer system.
-The ALU can perform basic operations such as addition, subtraction, multiplication, division etc. Whenever calculations are required, the control unit transfers the data from storage unit to ALU. when the operations are done, the result is transferred back to the storage unit.
+All the calculations are performed in the ALU of the computer system.
+The ALU can perform basic operations such as addition, subtraction, multiplication, division, etc. Whenever calculations are required, the control unit transfers the data from the storage unit to the ALU.
+When the operations are done, the result is transferred back to the storage unit.

 Control Unit

 It controls all other units of the computer.
-It controls the flow of data and instructions to and from the storage unit to ALU.
-Thus it is also known as central nervous system of the computer.
+It controls the flow of data and instructions to and from the storage unit to the ALU.
+Thus, it is also known as the central nervous system of the computer.

 CPU – CPU is the Central Processing Unit of the computer.
-The control unit and ALU are together known as CPU.
-CPU is the brain of computer system.
-It performs following tasks:
+The control unit and ALU are together known as the CPU.
+The CPU is the brain of the computer system.
+It performs the following tasks:

 1. It performs all operations.